DarkMachines/high-dimensional-sampling/manual/01_creating_a_procedure.md

 `nOutputVariables` will often be 1.

 Although it is not required, it is advisable to implement the `__call__` method in such a way that it returns a single data point at a time.
-Whether of not this is possible depends of course on the implemented procedure, but following this guideline makes sure that the experiment is stopped as soon as possible and no further (possibly expensive) iterations are run.
+Whether or not this is possible depends of course on the implemented procedure, but following this guideline makes sure that the experiment is stopped as soon as possible and no further (possibly expensive) iterations are run.
 This makes comparison